vEnhance/1802/bonus1.typ

 Are you a person that plays every video game on hard mode?
 Yeah?
 I have a treat for you.

-Anyway, more seriously, my hope you can use these problems to help prepare for Midterm 1, even if you don't manage to solve them yourself.
+More seriously, my hope is these problems help you review for Midterm 1 (in less than two weeks!), even if you don't manage to solve them yourself.
 My suggestion is: think about each for 15-30 minutes, then read the solution (pages 3-end of the online PDF) or come to office hours and I'll explain them.
 I hope this helps you digest the material; I tried to craft problems